dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 :::zone-end
 :::zone pivot="vscode,dotnet-cli"

-To upgrade the .NET Aspire app host project, ensure that you've installed the Upgrade Assistant CLI.
+To upgrade the .NET Aspire app host project, ensure that you installed the Upgrade Assistant CLI.
 Open a terminal session at the root directory of the .NET Aspire app host project file, and run the following command:

 ```dotnetcli
 upgrade-assistant upgrade